Steps in your building project

 Prior to getting your building permit, your building surveyor will let you know if you need to protect an adjoining property from potential damage from your building work.

 If building work is close to or adjacent to adjoining property boundaries, then you may be required to carry out protection work in respect of that adjoining property.
-The Victorian Building Authority has more information which can be found under consumer resources.
+The Victorian Building Authority has more information.

 If your building permit is to be issued by the Municipal Building Surveyor of Council then use a Protection Work Notice (DOC 40Kb).